abhishek-kumar-code/Redfish_Public/Specification.md

 #### USN Format

-The UUID supplied in the USN field shall equal the UUID returned for the Manager implementing the SPMA service.
+The UUID supplied in the USN field shall equal the UUID returned for the Manager implementing the Redfish service.
 If there are multiple / redundant managers, the UUID shall remain static regardless of redundancy failover.
-The Unique ID shall be in the canonical UUID format, followed by '::spmaspecification-org'
+The Unique ID shall be in the canonical UUID format, followed by '::dtmf-org'

 #### M-SEARCH Response

-The managed device must respond to M-SEARCH queries searching for Search Target (ST) of the SPMA Service from clients with the AL pointing to the SPMA service root URI.
-SPMA device shall also respond to M-SEARCH queries for Search Target type of "ssdp:all".
+The managed device must respond to M-SEARCH queries searching for Search Target (ST) of the Redfish Service from clients with the AL pointing to the Redfish service root URI.
+Redfish device shall also respond to M-SEARCH queries for Search Target type of "ssdp:all".

-SPMA Service root Search Target (ST):   URN:spmaspecification-org:service:spma-rest:1
+Redfish Service root Search Target (ST):   URN:dmtf-org:service:redfish-rest:1

-The URN in the reply shall use a service name of 'spma-rest:' followed by the major version of the SPMA specification.
-If the minor version of the SPMA Specification to which the service conforms is a non-zero value, and that version is backwards-compatible with previous minor revisions, then that minor version shall be appended, preceeded with a colon.
-For example, a service conforming to an SPMA specification version "1.4" would reply with a service of "spma-rest:1:4".
+The URN in the reply shall use a service name of 'redfish-rest:' followed by the major version of the Redfish specification.
+If the minor version of the Redfish Specification to which the service conforms is a non-zero value, and that version is backwards-compatible with previous minor revisions, then that minor version shall be appended, preceeded with a colon.
+For example, a service conforming to a Redfish specification version "1.4" would reply with a service of "redfish-rest:1:4".

 An example response to an M-SEARCH multicast or unicast query shall follow the format shown below.
 Fields in brackets are placeholds for device-specific values.

 ```
 HTTP/1.1 200 OK
 CACHE-CONTROL:<seconds, at least 1800>
-ST:urn:spmaspecification-org:service:spma-rest:1
+ST:urn:dmtf-org:service:redfish-rest:1
-USN:uuid:<UUID of Manager>::urn:spmaspecification-org:service:spma-rest:1
+USN:uuid:<UUID of Manager>::urn:dmtf-org:service:rest-rest:1
-AL:<URL of SPMA service root>
+AL:<URL of Redfish service root>
 EXT:
 ```

 #### Notify, Alive, and Shutdown messages

-SPMA devices may implement the additional SSDP messages defined by UPnP to announce their availability to software.
+Redfish devices may implement the additional SSDP messages defined by UPnP to announce their availability to software.
 This capability, if implemented, must allow the end user to disable the traffic separately from the M-SEARCH response functionality.
 This allows users to utilize the discovery functionality with minimal amounts of network traffic generated.

 ## Security